-Nurses placed on standby status off hospital premises shall be compensated at the rate of five dollars and twenty-five cents (\$5.25) per hour.
-Effective the first full pay period following 7/1/2021, the standby rate will increase to six dollars and twenty-five cents (\$6.25).
+Effective the first full pay period following October 1, 2022, nurses placed on standby status off hospital premises shall be compensated at the rate six dollars and seventy-five cents (\$6.75) per hour.
 Standby pay shall be paid in addition to call back pay.
 Standby duty shall not be counted as hours worked for purposes of computing longevity steps or benefits.
 Nurses on standby shall be provided with signal devices.
 Nurses who are on low census shall not be required to be on standby for that low census shift.
 Nurses called back to work while on standby status shall be paid shift differential for those hours worked on a second or third shift.
-If a nurse is placed on standby status for more than fifty (50) hours in a pay period, the standby pay for each hour over fifty (50) in the pay period shall be five dollars and fifty cents (\$5.50).
-Effective the first full pay period following 7/1/2021, the standby rate for each hour over fifty (50) in the pay period will increase to six dollars and fifty cents (\$6.50).
+Effective the first full pay period after October 1, 2022, if a nurse is placed on standby status for more than fifty (50) hours in a pay period, the standby pay for each hour over fifty (50) in the pay period shall be seven dollars and seventy-five cents (\$7.75) per hour.